Inter-city rail: Cambodia

 There is only one train service in Cambodia, from Phnom Penh to Sihanoukville, stopping at Doun Kaev (Takeo) and Kampot.

 Indonesia

-In Indonesia, PT Kereta Api operates inter-city services in many cities, especially in Java.
-Inter-city serves some of Indonesia's major cities like Jakarta, Bandung, Semarang, Yogyakarta, Surakarta, Surabaya, Medan, Padang, and Palembang.
-In Jakarta metropolitan area (or Jabodetabek), KRL Jabotabek operates the inter-city and commuter.
-Currently under construction is an elevated high-speed rail line between the Western Javanese cities of Jakarta and Bandung which aims to reduce travel times and alleviate congestion.
+In Indonesia, PT Kereta Api operates inter-city services between some of the country's major cities, like Jakarta, Bandung, Semarang, Yogyakarta, Surakarta, Surabaya, Medan, Padang, and Palembang.
+In Jakarta metropolitan area (or Jabodetabek), KRL Jabotabek operates inter-city and commuter services.
+Indonesia also currently operates Southeast Asia's first high-speed rail line, from Jakarta to Bandung.

 Laos

 In recent years construction has started on a China-funded higher-speed railway link, the Boten–Vientiane railway, commonly referred to as the China-Laos Railway.
 A fully electrified higher-speed railway line, it is part of a long-term goal of connecting China with the rest of Southeast Asia.
 The line runs from Boten near the China-Laos border to Vientiane, the capital of Laos, using CRRC high/higher-speed EMU trains.